codatio/codat-docs/docs/smb-help-hub/integrations/sage-50/troubleshooting.md

 The sync frequency is determined by your provider, but data can be updated in near real-time to ensure both Sage 50 and the provider have the latest information.

+#### How long does it take Codat to fully synchronize my Sage 50 data with my provider?

+Depending on your business size and complexity, this can typically be completed in 30 minutes to a couple of hours.

 #### Does Codat support real-time data updates between Sage 50 and my provider?

 Yes, Codat supports near real-time syncing, ensuring your financial services provider can promptly see the data updates from Sage 50.